-Sarah Hurt reached out to us in July 2015.
+Sarah Hurt reached out to us in during the summer.
 We discussed the project, defined the scope, and started work in the fall.
 DeSoto’s message needed review so we began with a Content Audit to provide the camp with an objective view of what they were saying online.

-The project continued through the spring and summer of 2016.
+The project continued through the spring and summer of the next year.
 An extended timeline isn’t uncommon for a larger project.
-During this time we worked through our design process, did some content coaching with Sarah, and finalized the photographer’s shot list.
+During this time we finalized the photographer’s shot list, worked through our preliminary design process, and did some content coaching with Sarah.

 We received photos at the end of the summer, just around the time we finished our internal development.
 Page crafting followed, then we trained Sarah to use Typewriter.
 After an hour or two on the phone, she took off running, making changes, swapping photos, finalizing the site so we could go live.